Social Science Scholarships for College

 The Smithsonian Big Ten Academic Alliance Fellowship is available to doctoral students from universities in the Big Ten Academic Alliance.
 Eligible applicants must have completed all degree requirements except the dissertation.
 The fellowship provides the opportunity for independent research in

-Award: $45,000 Deadline: October Est. Time: Low (~13 min)
+Award: $45,000 Deadline: October Est. Application Time: Low (13 min)

-American Council of Learned Societies (ACLS) Fellowship
+American Council of Learned Societies Fellowship

-Award: $50,000 Deadline: Rolling Est. Time: Med (~33 min)
+Award: $50,000 Deadline: Rolling Est. Application Time: Med (33 min)

 The National Institutes of Health Undergraduate Scholarship

-The National Institutes of Health Undergraduate Scholarship Program offers competitive scholarships to students from disadvantaged backgrounds who are committed to careers in biomedical, behavioral, and social science health-related research.
-The National Institutes of Health Undergraduate Scholarship can award up to
+The National Institutes of Health Undergraduate Scholarship Program is a highly competitive federal scholarship designed to support students from disadvantaged backgrounds who are committed to pursuing careers in biomedical, behavioral, or social science health-related research.
+Administered by the The National

-Award: $20,000 Deadline: March Est. Time: Low (~13 min)
+Award: $20,000 Deadline: March Est. Application Time: Low (28 min)

 Article Read Time Is 5 Mins